liquibase/liquibase-package-manager/CONTRIBUTING.md

     "versions": []
   }
 ```
-4. From the Terminal run command : `make generateExtensionPackages`.
+4. Run the workflow file from GitHub Actions called "nightly-update-packages.yml" with your branch name.
 It will automatically update the `internal/app/packages.json` file with values for `algorithm`, `checksum`, `liquibaseCore`, `path`